 Teaching photography online is a great way to offer a valuable educational opportunity to your audience, spread awareness of your photography business and build relationships with clients and potential clients.
+Plus, it helps to establish your business as the expert in your area.

 While it’s possible to run online courses through your smartphone or tablet, it’s not ideal.
 Size of screen is an issue and built-in microphones don’t offer great sound quality.
 It’s hard to share files and it just doesn't look professional.
 You’re much better off with a laptop or PC with a large screen.